-- light blue silk button-down dress shirt with large spread collars and double/French cuffs
+- Light blue silk dress shirt with large spread collar and double/French cuffs

 - French blue silk necktie, tied in a dimpled half Windsor knot

 - Black dress socks

-- gold Patek Philippe pocketwatch, worn on a thick gold chain (with a Phi Beta Kappa key fob) in his left vest pocket
+- Gold hunter-cased Patek Philippe pocket watch, worn on a thick gold “double Albert” chain (with a Phi Beta Kappa key fob) in his left vest pocket

-- blue-tinted Persol 714 folding sunglasses with tortoiseshell frames
+- Persol 714 folding sunglasses with tortoiseshell frames and blue lenses

 - Dove gray silk pocket square